VanekPetr/TradeBot_v2/README.md

 # TradeBot
-This is a PROTOTYPE VERSION of automated trading Robot.<br/>
+This is a new, updated but still PROTOTYPE VERSION of automated trading Robot.<br/>
-For a FULL VERSION please contact us at www.algostrata.com<br/>
+For a FULL VERSION please contact me on my LinkedIn at www.linkedin.com/in/vanekpetr42 <br/>

-Our tool is based on various mathematical models and methods:<br/>
-STEP 1...
-Loading data from Yahoo! <br/>
-STEP 2...
-Quantitative analysis of our asset universe<br/>
-STEP 3...
-Machine learning algorithms to reduce the asset universe<br/>
-STEP 4...
-Scenario generation<br/>
-STEP 5...
-Mathematical optimization using the CVaR model<br/>
-STEP 6...
-Statistical analysis of generated trading strategy
+Provided class is working with a financial data from Yahoo! and applies various Machine Learning and Operation Research models to get an optimal portfolio of assets.